-Carnage Park is at times intense, stylized and offers a few solid shocks throughout its running time.
+Carnage Park is at times intense, stylized, and offers a few substantial shocks during its running time.
 The movie also features solid performances from its cast.
-The movie loses points for it's rather overused and predictable ending, a few silly character decisions and the inevitable return to familiar genre tropes.
-The film is still worth a watch simply for unearthing this apparent odd true story which I'm still yet to find any solid evidence on.
+The movie loses points for it's somewhat overused and predictable ending, a few silly character decisions and the inevitable return to familiar genre tropes.
+The film is still worth a watch for merely unearthing this apparent odd true story which I'm still yet to find any reliable evidence on.

 Saturday, July 16, 2016

 Two detectives who are on the hunt for a serial killer finally catch and kill him during a rescue mission of his latest victim.
 They end up retrieving a box full of small dolls from the crime scene.
 When the detective's daughter removes the box unknowingly, thinking that they are a gift for herself.
 An ancient curse is unleashed on this small town.
 Whoever takes possession of the dolls becomes enraged and wants to kill all in their path.
 It is now up to the detectives to try and track down the dolls and end the curse once and for all.

 Going into a movie called Worry Dolls.
 I can't deny that I was indeed worried about what the outcome might be once I was finished with this film.
 I hadn't witnessed the trailer or much promotion for the film.
 Yet with my recent run of terrible supernatural indie films.
 I anticipated that Worry Dolls may follow down that same path.
 Luckily for me, this time around.
 I found a movie that finally broke my horror indie losing streak and gave me a fun hour and a half on the couch.